inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 3. Rest api

 **WEB UI**<br>
-In order to submit a job via the Web UI, the python script first needs to be uploaded to a bucket. **Note:**  It is important that master in not defined in the script because you want to use the dataproc resource manager not the spark master.
-Dataprocs is configured to connect to google cloud storage, therefore a connector and the configuration for the connector are not needed.
+- In order to submit a job via the Web UI, the python script first needs to be uploaded to a bucket.
+- **Note:**  We want to use the dataproc resource manager instead of the spark master.
+Make sure that master in not defined in the script.
+- Dataprocs is configured to connect to google cloud storage, therefore a connector and the configuration for the connector are not needed.
 ```cli
 # from the folder where the script lives
 gsutil cp 07_spark_sql.py gs://ny-taxi-data-for-spark/code/07_spark_sql.py